dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson7_completing_the_square.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager about completing the square - a powerful algebraic technique that helps convert quadratic functions to vertex form, find the vertex precisely, and solve quadratic equations.
+This guide provides everything you need to know about completing the square - a powerful algebraic technique that helps convert quadratic functions to vertex form, find the vertex precisely, and solve quadratic equations.
 Each section includes:
 - Clear explanations in everyday language
 - Step-by-step examples with thorough explanations
 - Common pitfalls and how to avoid them